fortran-lang/stdlib/doc/specs/stdlib_sorting.md

-Returns the input `array` sorted in the direction requested while retaining order stability, and an associated array whose elements are sorted in the same way as the input `array`.
+Returns the input `array` sorted in the direction requested while retaining order stability, and an associated array whose elements are sorted according to the same permutations as for the input `array`.

 ##### Syntax